cac-t-u-s/cac-t-u-s.github.io/pages/reactive.md

 The function `send` sets the value of any matching `receive` box present in the patches that are currently open in the OM# session.

-The message can be labelled in order to target a specific receiver, or a set of receivers, also initialized with that label.
+The message can be labeled in order to target a specific receiver, or a set of receivers, also initialized with that label.

-Targetted `receive` boxes notify and update downstream reactive boxes.
+Targeted `receive` boxes notify and update downstream reactive boxes.

 <img src="reactive_img/reactive-example-send.png">  <img src="reactive_img/reactive-example-receive.png">

 #### Routing data

-Data transferred througfh reactive program updates can be filtered and route by the `route` box.
+Data transferred through reactive program updates can be filtered and route by the `route` box.

-`route` has unlimited [optional inputs](box-inputs#optional) which can be connected to different _tests_ (a function or patch box in [lambda mode](lambda), or just a function name tio apply, ).
-Received data will only be proagated if they comply with the test.
+`route` has unlimited [optional inputs](box-inputs#optional) which can be connected to different _tests_ (a function or patch box in [lambda mode](lambda), or just a function name to apply, ).
+Received data will only be propagated if they comply with the test.

 <img src="reactive_img/reactive-example-send-2.png">  <img src="reactive_img/reactive-example-route.png">